EU Customs Guide for Personal Shipments 2025

 - Describe contents accurately.
 Vague descriptions like "personal items" or "household goods" can trigger manual inspections.
 Be specific: "used clothing, 5 items" or "second-hand books, 10 units."

 - Declare realistic values.
-Customs officers are experienced at spotting undervalued shipments — and the penalty is usually worse than paying the duty.
+Customs officers are experienced at spotting undervalued shipments, and the penalty is usually worse than paying the duty.

 - Keep copies of all documents.
 If your shipment is held, you'll need to produce documentation quickly.

 - Contact your carrier proactively.
-If your shipment contains anything unusual, call ahead.
+If your shipment contains anything unusual, ask ahead.
 A good logistics partner will advise you on the correct way to ship it rather than letting it be rejected at the border.